-The NEA Big Read program, managed by Arts Midwest, aims to inspire conversation and discovery through conversation about a common book.
-The Des Moines Public Library has selected Fahrenheit 451, by Ray Bradbury, for discussion in our community.
+Last spring, the library was one of 84 nonprofits, public libraries, and community organizations nationwide to receive a National Endowment for the Arts (NEA) Big Read grant.
+The NEA Big Read program, managed by Arts Midwest, aims to inspire conversation and discovery through conversation and programming about a common book.
+The Des Moines Public Library selected Fahrenheit 451, by Ray Bradbury, for discussion in our community.

-“The Des Moines Public Library is thrilled to be a recipient of this prestigious grant,” Susan A. Woody, DMPL Director, said.
-“We look forward to working with various community organizations and partners to host programs that will engage the community in dialogue and conversation around this important, timeless work of literature.”
+“The Des Moines Public Library is thrilled to be a recipient of this prestigious grant and are excited to finally get to bring these programs and events to our communities after a delay,” Susan A. Woody, DMPL Director, said.
+Several weeks of programs will “engage the community in dialogue and conversation around this important, timeless work of literature,” Woody said.

 The Des Moines Public Library chose Fahrenheit 451 for a number of reasons, including: to encourage the reading of classic works of literature; and to explore themes in the novel still relevant today on the conflict between free expression and censorship, the value of authentic human interaction, the role technology plays in people’s lives, and more.
 Programs and discussions will also explore how the themes of the book can and should be updated and modernized to include more inclusive viewpoints and characters.